detomon/bliplay-wasm/README.md

 ## Running

-You can run `index.html` on a local webserver.
+You can now run `index.html` on a local webserver.
 Opening it directly from the file system may not work.

 ## Some Articles